->

-> One quirk of the Flying Club program is that you cannot purchase points if you haven't had any earning or redemption history with the program.
-That means that if you haven't earned or redeemed a single Flying Club mile, you'll likely run into this notice:
+One quirk members have run into in the past is that they could not purchase Virgin Points without any prior account history.
+That means that if you haven't earned or redeemed a single point, you could run into this notice:

->

-> Thankfully, there's a quick fix for this.
-Simply make a small points transfer to your Flying Club account.
-Virgin is a transfer partner with four of the major transferrable points currency.
-So, that means you can a minimum transfer from the following currencies and gain the ability to buy Virgin points:
+Thankfully, there's a quick fix for this.
+Simply make a small points transfer to your account.
+Virgin is a transfer partner of five of the major transferrable points currency.
+So, that means you can make a minimum transfer from one of the following currencies and gain the ability to buy Virgin Points:

->

-> Situations Where Buying Virgin Points Makes Sense
+Situations Where Buying Virgin Points Makes Sense

 Before 2021, we could have filled this section with dozens of fun business-class sweet spots, often featuring Delta flights.
 Unfortunately, in early 2021, Virgin Atlantic quietly quashed many of our favorite Delta premium-class partner redemptions.